 While initial consultations are always free, listed low cost bankruptcy attorneys typically charge between $600 - $1400 depending on your market, case circumstances and chosen attorney.
 This compares with many law firms charging $2000-$3500 or more for bankruptcy legal fees.
 Additional costs for Chapter 7 filings are a $335 court filing fee and two court-required financial management courses.
 Some attorneys may also charge a nominal credit check fee and reimbursement for expenses, if any.
 Ask your local low cost bankruptcy attorney for a complete breakdown of fees for your case ~ and see how much you’ll save.

-*All attorneys set their own rates and payment terms.
+*Each Center is independently owned and operated and sets their own rates and payment terms.